snkutkoski/partial_test_project/README.md

 Rendering 10,000 p elements inline is almost instant.
 However, rendering them using a partial takes about 0.16 ms longer per p element.
 Using the collection option on render was also nearly instant.

 I was actually expecting partial rendering to be slower than this.
-And the collection option could also be speed up many use cases.
+And the collection option could also speed up many views.
 However, I beleve there could still be use cases for a faster partial.
 For example, if you are already rendering partials with the colleciton option, and those partials each render some of their own partials, then you will run into the n-partials rendered problem.
 After the "simple partial" gem is done, I will return to this project to benchmark it against these the default Rails partials.